The One Question Women In Hollywood Are Tired Of Answering

-This week Rachel Weisz was awarded a Gotham Award for her role in The Favourite, a historical drama.
+This week Rachel Weisz accepted a Gotham Award for The Favourite, a historical drama.
 But her speech looked to the future of women in Hollywood, not the past.

 “I hope one day in the not-so-distant future we don’t get asked what it was like to share the screen with other women,” Weisz said.
-She stars in The Favourite alongside Emma Stone and Olivia Coleman.
-While their characters may compete for royal favour, she’s tired of the implication that the actresses themselves aren’t getting along.
+She stars in The Favorite alongside Emma Stone and Olivia Coleman.
+While their characters may compete for royal favor, she’s tired of the implication that the actresses themselves aren’t getting along.

 It’s a common question that comes up again and again in women-led movies; what is it like working with other women?